soxueren/atsd/installation/mapr.md

 Recommendations for installing MapR M3:

--   When MapR installer asks “Is this cluster going to run Apache HBase”, be sure to answer “y”
+-   When MapR installer asks "Is this cluster going to run Apache HBase", be sure to answer "y"
 -   Be sure to allocate at least the minimum recommended RAM amount and Hard Drive space for MapR
 -   We recommend installing MapR on a separate Hard Drive in order to